 ABOUT AFUA ANSONG

 Afua Ansong is a Ghanaian-American writer, dancer, and photographer.
 Her work interrogates the challenges of the African immigrant in the United States, exploring themes of transition, citizenship, and identity.
 She is currently working on a mixed genre project that explores 60 Adinkra symbols believed to have been created by a captured king, Gyaman Adinkra.
 The first of these poems has been published at JoINT and four more are forthcoming in the Kalahari Review.
-Her chapbook American Mercy will be available for pre-order in October from Finishing Line Press.
-(Check back here for ordering information.)
+Her chapbook American Mercy is available from Finishing Line Press.
 Her has been published or will appear in Prairie Schooner, Frontier, Newfound and other publications.

 On Blue Mountain Lake,